Fisher Funds TWO KiwiSaver Scheme for Employees

 |First home assistance programs (if eligible)|

-Anyone aged 18 or over starting a new job will be automatically enrolled in KiwiSaver (some exceptions apply e.g. casual agricultural workers).
+Anyone aged between 18 and 65 starting a new job will be automatically enrolled in KiwiSaver (some exceptions apply e.g. casual agricultural workers).
 The employer deducts KiwiSaver contributions from the employee's first pay and continues to do so unless the employee opts out.
 After starting a new job, an employee can opt out any time from the end of week two through to the end of week eight and have all contributions refunded.

 Employees who are automatically enrolled have 3 months to select a KiwiSaver provider of their choice, otherwise they will be allocated to one of default providers appointed by the Government.

 Existing employees can also join KiwiSaver at any time by completing an application form with the KiwiSaver scheme provider of their choice or letting their employer know they want to opt in.